steven-varga/h5cpp/examples/half-float/christian-rau/README.md

 The format is laid out as follows:
 `[1 bit sign | 5 bit exponent | 10 bit mantissa]` the exponent encoded using an offset-binary representation, with the zero offset being 15.

+**compiler assisted reflection:** not available, as half is not a POD type, but standard layout, keep tuned...

 ```bash
 HDF5 "example.h5" {
 GROUP "/" {